-In the last month of the mentoring relationship, you and your mentor should meet at least once and go over the following action items.
+In the last month of the mentoring relationship, mentors should meet with their mentee at least once to go over the following action items.
 Use the resources used throughout the semester to assess if there were changes or improvements in skills or competencies.
 Discuss the goals and strategic plan to assess if goals were met.

-- Complete the Hire U Career Readiness Survey to assess changes or improvements (Celebrate your achievements!); - Review goals set out at the first meeting and discuss next steps to continue in working towards them or develop new ones; and - Determine if you and your mentor would like to continue the mentorship relationship through the rest of the year.
+- Complete the Hire U Career Readiness Survey to assess changes or improvements (Celebrate the student's achievements!); - Review goals set out at the first meeting and discuss next steps for your mentee to continue in working towards them or develop new ones; and - Determine if you and your mentee would like to continue the mentorship relationship through the rest of the year.
 Inform the Mentor Program Manager of your decision.